ikjish/hulu-streaming-strategy/README.md

 Once I knew the "what," I explored the "why."

-- Bigger genre bubbles like ***Action, Adventure*** suggest a strategic focus on high-energy, high-engagement content.
+- Bigger genre bubbles like ***Action, Adventure*** suggest a strategic focus on high energy, high engagement content.
 - Dominance of **TV-MA** and **TV-14** implies Hulu’s target audience is largely **older teens and adults**.
 - The content map exposed Hulu’s heavy focus on **U.S.-produced content**, which could reflect licensing or regional sourcing limitations.
-- A **stacked area chart by year** revealed major growth after 2017 — possibly influenced by the broader shift toward digital streaming and binge consumption.
+- A **stacked area chart by year** revealed major growth after 2017  possibly influenced by the broader shift toward digital streaming and binge consumption.

 ---